SHaroonShah/Readme-Developers-Hub---Production/docs/🏁 GET STARTED/getting-started/getting-started-1.md

 > 🚧 _Important_
 >
-> _The API requires the user to provide a [Bearer token](https://docs.intersoftsapient.net/docs/bearer-token-generation-1).
-To learn more about the bearer token and its generation, refer to the [Authentication](https://docs.intersoftsapient.net/docs/authentication) section._
+> _The API requires the user to provide a <Anchor label="Bearer token" target="_blank" href="https://docs.intersoftsapient.net/docs/bearer-token-generation-1">Bearer token</Anchor>.
+To learn more about the bearer token and its generation, refer to the <Anchor label="Authentication" target="_blank" href="https://docs.intersoftsapient.net/docs/authentication">Authentication</Anchor> section._

 ***